 Showed that innovative solutions that re-purpose under-utilised infrastructure can be achieved:

-Better usage of existing carriageway of Upper Ian McKinnon Drive,
+Better mode share and usage of existing carriageway of Upper Ian McKinnon Drive,

-Better usage of unused motorway reserve
+Better usage of unused motorway reserve.

-Key lessons learnt were to manage expectations through the project life cycle, to be open to comment and be flexible to amend both the design and construction if it is merited and affordable.
-From a project management point of view, it would have been better to identify and respond to some of the requested design changes to resolve the design prior to going to constructions.
-It is inevitable that some changes to the design will need to be made through construction as more information becomes available such as geotechnical and actual location of services.
-The project team can be commended for manging these processes throughout the project lifecycle and building a facility that still looks new after 18 months of busy usage.

-Conclusions
+6. Conclusions

-For new cycling and shared paths to be successful they need to have good route continuity, clear links to the surrounding roads and cycling paths, and be of a consistent standard so that users have adequate time to make decisions and do not feel constrained or uncomfortable using the facilities.
+For new cycling and shared paths to be successful they need to have good route continuity, clear links to the surrounding roads and cycling paths, and meet the required standard for pedestrian and cycle facilities.

+The standard of the route needs to be consistent and users need to have good visibility and adequate time to make decisions and not feel constrained or uncomfortable using the facilities.

+A constraint in the form of a steep section, a narrow section or a technically challenging section can have a large impact on suppressing demand.

+Route signage that provides clear directions with distances to other routes and focal points creates a better connected network.

-During the design and construction process there needs to be a dynamic environment that listens to others and sees challenges as opportunities to get a better product.
+During the design and construction process there needs to be a dynamic project environment where people listen to others and see challenges as opportunities to get a better product.
 It is a team effort.

-The recent Covid-19 lockdown has shown how important it is that shared paths have enough space for both pedestrians, vulnerable cyclists, recreational cyclists, commuter and sports cyclists to be able to use a route within reasonable accepted guidelines such as keep left, be considerate, slow down if necessary and maintain reasonable separation.
+It is important to have good data both before and after the construction of any facility to be able to demonstrate its effectiveness.

+This sort of infrastructure is vital if we want to deliver mode shift and achieve our Vision Zero targets.

 Acknowledgements